Pluralsight-ILT/YUU-Java-Academy-Bonus/week-10/debug_project/bug_tickets.md

 For each bug ticket:
 1. **Understand the business problem** - Read what's wrong from a user perspective
 2. **Reproduce the issue** - Follow the steps to see the incorrect behavior
-3. **Review the code** - Find the method mentioned and identify the JDBC issue
+3. **Review the code** - Find the DAO class and method mentioned, identify the JDBC issue
 4. **Fix the bug** - Make the necessary changes to proper JDBC practices
 5. **Test your fix** - Verify the feature now works correctly
 6. **Document your fix** - Note what was wrong and how you fixed it